Best tool for X · Sales outreach

 Decision segmentation

-- Single rep / founder-led outbound: starter lane prevents over-automation before message-market fit.
+- Single rep / founder-led outbound: starter path prevents over-automation before message-market fit.

-- Small team with weekly campaign rhythm: balanced lane gives best control-to-speed ratio.
+- Small team with weekly campaign rhythm: recommended route gives best control-to-speed ratio.

-- Pipeline target pressure + low internal capacity: premium lane reduces launch delay risk.
+- Pipeline target pressure + low internal capacity: assisted path reduces launch delay risk.

 Trade-off clarity: more automation is only better when response states, stop rules, and QA ownership are already stable.